day8/re-frame/README.md

 ## Code Fragments

-Let's now understand this
-domino narrative in terms of code fragments.
+Let's take this domino narrative one step further and introduce some code fragments.

-> You shouldn't expect
+> Don't expect
-to completely grok the code presented below.
-We're still in overview mode, getting the 30,000 foot view.
-There are later tutorials for the details.
+to completely grok the terse code presented below.
+We're still at 30,000 feet.
+Details later.

 **Imagine:** the UI of an SPA shows a list of items.
 This user clicks the "delete" button next to the 3rd item in a list.